 Leaves - a source of energy

-Deciduous trees, like most plant species, are self-sustaining organisms that produce food by themselves through photosynthesis.
-It is a process which takes place in the green parts of plants, especially in the leaves.
+Like most plant species, deciduous trees are self-sustaining organisms that produce food by themselves through photosynthesis.
+It is a process that takes place in the green parts of plants, especially in the leaves.
 Due to photosynthesis, plants can use the energy from sunlight to produce glucose from the carbon dioxide CO₂ and water H₂O.
 The absence of any of these ingredients prevents photosynthesis.

 The vital part of leaves is a chemical compound called chlorophyll.
-Sunlight is a white light.
+Sunlight is white light.
 In other words, we can say that it consists of three parts: red light, blue light, and green light.
-On one hand, chlorophyll molecules allow plants to absorb energy from sun, mostly blue and red lights.
-On the other hand, most of the green light is reflected which is the reason why almost all of the leaves are green in the spring or summer.
+On the one hand, chlorophyll molecules allow plants to absorb energy from the sun, mostly blue and red lights.
+On the other hand, most of the green light is reflected, which is why almost all the leaves are green in the spring or summer.

 Leaves are a tiny miracle of hydraulic and biological engineering.
 If you want to find out more about how they help in the "operations" of a tree, check out our water potential calculator.